carrot/we-are-hiring/README.md

 - Go
 - Obj-C / iOS / Swift
 - Java / Android
+- Pretty much every datastore (Mongo, Postgres, Redis, CouchDB, ect)
 - We've been [exploring](https://github.com/carrot/roots-react-playground) React + Flux

 > PS.
-We love separating our client-side apps with our server-side API's.
-Lately we've been building either an Express or Go API and our preferred client-side stack is Roots, Marionette, Jade, Stylus
+We love separating our client-side apps from our server-side API's.
+Lately we've been building API's with Express or Go and our preferred client-side stack is Roots, Marionette, Jade, Stylus, Mongo/Postgres

 ### Learn More about Carrot's Dev Team
 - peruse [our open-source projects](https://github.com/carrot) on github